 NLF: Boards must be aware that payments for car insurance, tires, registration, and other transportation-related expenses other than repairs also are payable directly to the vendor after receipt of invoice.

 NLF: Boards must be aware that Trade Adjustment Assistance (TAA) participants who are coenrolled in WIOA are eligible for dislocated worker-funded support services.
-However, if a Trade-certified worker lacks the job skills required to secure suitable employment and is required to commute more than 50 miles for occupational training, federal regulations dictate that TAA-funded transportation and subsistence payments:
+However, if a Trade-affected worker lacks the job skills required to secure suitable employment and is required to commute more than 50 miles round trip for occupational training, federal regulations dictate that TAA-funded transportation and subsistence payments:

 are not subject to any caps; and